toensing/_overview/README.md

 ### For the (Geo)-databases part the following software is needed:

+- QGIS 3.x
+- pgAdmin 3

-QGIS version 2.14 or 2.18 (https://qgis.org/de/site/forusers/download.html).
+QGIS (https://qgis.org/de/site/forusers/download.html).
 QGIS is available for Windows, Mac and Linux.
 On top you will need a software for managing PostgreSQL database servers.
 There are two options: pgAdminIII (Caution: not pgAmin4!!!!).
 For Windows/Mac: https://www.pgadmin.org/download/ ; Linux userswill find pgAdminIII in the software repositories of Debian, Ubuntu, CentOS/Redhat/Fedora and OpenSuse, always called 'pgadmin3'
-DataGrip: This is the preferred software, but it is a proprietary chargeable software.
+__DataGrip__: This is the preferred software, but it is a proprietary chargeable software.
 For students it is free, in case you register using a university mail adress.
 DataGrip is available for Windows, Mac and Linux.
 DataGrip is way more powerful than pgAdmin, but not open Source.
 You can accomplish the lecture with both products.